judus/argon/readme.md

 A high-performance, PSR-11 compliant dependency injection container for modern PHP applications.

 Argon focuses on ease of use without compromising features, performance, or flexibility.
-It combines intuitive service binding with blazing-fast compiled resolution, and supports powerful service lifecycle extensions via type interceptors.
+It combines intuitive service binding with blazing-fast compiled resolution, and supports powerful service lifecycle extensions via customizable type interceptors.

 ---